Updated June 6, 2025

 Office of the Vice President for Finance (VPF)

-Office of the Vice President for Finance (VPF) processes financial transactions, including those in sponsored research.
+The Office of the Vice President for Finance (VPF) processes financial transactions, including those in sponsored research.

 -

-- MIT Kuali Coeus: Used to prepare and route proposals for approval, as well as manage awards.
+- MIT Kuali Coeus : Used to prepare and route proposals for approval, as well as manage awards.

 - Additional Tools and Systems to Know: Access and get help with additional systems used in research administration and compliance.